 When motoring ahead a yacht pivots around a point roughly a third from the bow, roughly at the mast.

 In ahead and when turning, beware of colliding with obstructions with your quarter.

 In astern, the pivot point moves to a point 1/3rd from the stern.
 Monitor the bow when turning because it now swings the most.

 Wind has two effects on a boat when boathandling.

 Controlling a boat is similar to controlling a car on an icy road, if you turn one way, the cars slides the other.
-When turning a boat, the boats momentum tries to keep it going forward, the keel stalls through the water and the boat skids sideways.
-The amount of slide depends on how much speed was carried into the turn and the type of boat and keel configuration.
+When turning a boat, the boats momentum tries to keep it going forward, the hull stalls in the water and the boat skids sideways.
+The amount of slide depends on how much speed was carried into the turn, the type of boat and underwater configuration.

 Slide can be a hindrance when turning in a small area as the boat can slide out of the turn and onto dangers.
 It can also be used to assist berthing, by approaching a berth so that the slide drifts the boat alongside.

 More information on Boat Handling